Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/agent_security.md

 * Golint - scans the code for possible coding errors or inconsistencies

+* Fortify - static code analyzer that searches for violations of security-specific coding rules and guidelines

 * SonarQube - looks for code reliability issues, security vulnerabilities, and unit test coverage

 * Whitesource - scans all library dependencies for security vulnerabilities and compliance issues